matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 draft: false
 ---

-I have had a bit of downtime due to the entire COVID-19 pandemic, so I decided to try installing some new Operating Systems on a spare laptop that I had brought home for work.
+I have had a bit of downtime due to the entire COVID-19 pandemic, so I decided to try installing some new operating systems on a spare laptop that I had brought home for work.
 I should really be studying for a few Certification exams, but since the testing centres are all closed and I don't really want to do any exams with an online proctor, I had to try and fill the time.
 I wanted to see if any of the laptops that I had at home was compatible enough to be used as a Hackintosh (which the Lenovo ThinkPad T470 apparently is), but I wanted to setup a laptop with only Linux since it has been a while that I have used Linux as a Workstation and I will be needing one in the next few weeks for a work project.

 I was an avid user of Gentoo Linux in the mid-2000's up until around 2011 and I realized that I haven't used Gentoo at all since.
 I have only ever used Linux in the Enterprise in the last 10 years, and I was using CentOS and RHEL since it was the most widely supported and the easiest to use for Linux Administrators.
 Obviously if I wanted to use Linux in 2020 there are lots of easier alternatives such as Ubuntu (which supports this laptop 100% out of the box), but where is the fun in that?